bridge-game-rules-official

 Here is how you win Bridge

-The goal is to fulfill your partnership’s contract - by bidding correctly and winning enough tricks.
-Bridge is often played as rubber or in tournaments.
+The goal is to fulfill your partnership’s contract - by bidding accurately and winning enough tricks during play.
+Bridge is often played as rubber or in tournaments, where scoring systems may vary slightly.

 Winning depends on: